 A non profit organization committed to providing compassionate, professional, and affordable counselling services to Calgarians.

 Specialized services designed to meet the needs of Albertans with eating disorders

 A safe, supportive healing environment for bereaved individuals to process their grief in a meaningful way

-Sponsored by the American Association for Marriage and Family Therapy, this online referral directory assists consumers in Canada and the U.S. to locate a marriage and family therapist in their area.
+Sponsored by the American Association for Marriage and Family Therapy, this online referral directory assists consumers in the U.S. to locate a marriage and family therapist in their area.
 In the U.S. you can search by city/state, zip code or last name.
-In Canada, searches are by city/province or last name only.

 PAA Referral Service